SanPen/GridCal/doc/rst_source/theory/topology_processing.rst

 simplify processes and focus on building more efficient and accurate models.

-How is it done in GridCal?
+How is it done in VeraGrid?
 ------------------------------------

-In GridCal, the **MultiCircuit** serves as the grid's in-memory database.
+In VeraGrid, the **MultiCircuit** serves as the grid's in-memory database.
 It is crucial that no topological processing is ever performed directly on the MultiCircuit.
 Doing so risks altering the topology of elements, potentially breaking the consistency of the original configuration.